hwchen/tophat/README.md

 - #[deny(unsafe_code)]
 - Fast enough.

-The goal is to have completely correct handling of the HTTP protocol
+Correct handling of the HTTP protocol is a priority.

+Upcoming features:
+- Router.
+Service abstraction?
+- Convenience functions for building Responses.
+- Json feature.
+- Server Sent Events.
+- Client.
+- Lots of examples.
+- static file serving? (have to investigate something like `blocking`).

+Long term:
+- HTTP/2

 # Thanks
 Especially to [async-h1](https://github.com/http-rs/async-h1), whose eye for structure and design I appreciate, and whose code base tophat is built from.